What does an integrative clinical nutritionist do?

 An integrative clinical nutritionist works with you as a partner and a guide on your health journey.
-As a functional and integrative nutritionist, I will assess your needs based on an intake form that you fill out, the initial consultation, lab analysis, nutritional-focused physical exam, food journals, and more.
+We work together to uncover the root causes of your symptoms and work together to address them.
+Integrative nutrition sees each individual as a whole.
+As such your needs will be assessed based on an intake form that you fill out, the initial consultation, lab analysis, nutritional-focused physical exam, food journals, and more.
 Most importantly, I will work with you where YOU are.

-Typically, the nutritionist will collaborate with your other healthcare practitioners.
-This is the integrative bit and I'm happy to do this.
+Typically, the nutritionist will also collaborate with your other healthcare practitioners.

 How is your approach different?

 My approach to nutrition is through an integrative and functional lens.
 Integrative nutrition focuses on the body as a whole where all systems are connected.
 The human body not only strives to heal itself on a regular basis but is completely capable of doing so, in most cases, if it is supported and given the chance to.

 As a result, we'll look at your diet as well as other parts of your life, such as sleep, exercise, and stress, to uncover your health story and begin to weave it all together.
 We'll work together to create personalized plans that will address imbalances and will help restore your and your child's health and wellness.

 All personalized plans are evidence-based and focused on you.
 They won't be overwhelming and impossible to achieve.
 I believe that baby steps are the best path to success.

 Who needs to see an integrative clinical nutritionist?

 Mostly, anyone who wants to.
 Specifically, clients usually seek a nutritionist after a recent diagnosis or after several tries at trying to gain more energy, more clarity, better sleep, clearer skin, more regular digestion, (and more) without success.
 Diagnoses can range from physical to mental ones, anything from IBS to depression, cancer to infertility, and anything in between.